Hardness of Token Swapping on Trees: Introduction

-Sequential token swapping on a tree was first studied over thirty years ago by Akers and Krishnamurthy \cite{akers1989group}, in the context of interconnection networks.
+In this paper, we study the special case when the underlying graph is a tree.
+Sequential token swapping on a tree was first studied over thirty years ago, even before the problem was studied on general graphs.
+Akers and Krishnamurthy \cite{akers1989group} studied the problem in the context of interconnection networks.
 Specifically, they proposed connecting processors together in a network defined by a Cayley graph, in particular a Cayley graph of transpositions corresponding to edges of a tree (what they call a \defn{transposition tree}), so the shortest-path problem naturally arises when routing network messages.
 They gave an algorithm for finding short (but not necessarily shortest) paths in the resulting Cayley graphs, and characterized the diameter of the Cayley graph (and thus found optimal paths \emph{in the worst case} over possible start/destination pairs of vertices) when the tree is a star.
 Follow-up work along this line attains tighter upper bounds on the diameter of the Cayley graph in this situation when the graph is a tree \cite{vaughan1991bounds,ganesan2012efficient,kraft2015diameters,chitturi2018sorting} and develops exponential algorithms to compute the exact diameter of the Cayley graph of a transposition tree \cite{chitturi2019sorting}, though the complexity of the latter problem remains open.
-Here we show NP-hardness of the slightly more general problem of computing the shortest-path distance between two given nodes in the Cayley graph of a transposition tree (sequential token swapping on a tree), a problem implicit in \cite{akers1989group} and explicitly posed as an open problem in \cite{yamanaka2015swapping}.

-A well-known special case is when the graph is not just a tree but also a path.
-In this case, sequential token swapping is equivalent to sorting an array by the fewest possible swaps of adjacent elements.
-Bubble sort is known to be optimal for this problem, with a number of swaps equal to the number of inversions \cite{knuth1998art3} in the relative permutation $\pi_2 \circ \pi_1^{-1}$ that takes the start permutation $\pi_1$ to the destination permutation~$\pi_2$.
+Sequential token swapping on a tree is the related problem of computing the shortest-path distance between two given nodes in the Cayley graph of a transposition tree.
+For sequential token swapping on a tree, the literature exhibits a curious phenomenon whereby there are three 2-approximation algorithms that were all developed independently and all use completely different techniques.
+These algorithms are by Akers and Krishnamurthy \cite{akers1989group} in 1989, Vaughan and Portier \cite{vaughan1995algorithm} in 1995, and Yamanaka et al.~\cite{yamanaka2015swapping} in 2015.
+No better approximation factor than 2 is known.